ramp-eu/JS2SF/docs/architecture.md

 At this moment the deployment on the VTT server is limited to QuantumLeap, CrateDB and the OCB.
 Configuration of the datamodel and subscriptions are explained in the docker compose part.

-All data models we use to communicate with the OCB we try to realise following the NGSI.
+The [data models](api.md#datamodel) we use to communicate with the Orion Context Broker we try to realise following the NGSI.
 More info on the used data model can be found at https://github.com/smart-data-models/incubated/tree/master/DIH2/JS2SF